CiscoTestAutomation/genie/docs/health/health_design/design.rst

 The health check is driven by a `health_file` which is provided at run time.
 There is two different mechanism to run the checks:

 1. Part of a pre/post processor of a section or testcase.
-2. Part of another process continuously (Coming with 21.7).
+2. Continuous data collection using a background process (Coming with 21.7).

 To use own pyATS Health Checks, pyATS Health Check leverages existing :ref:`Blitz<blitz>` style YAML format and use same format and capabilities what Blitz has.
 The actions in pyATS Health Check yaml, those actions will be added to pyATS job's each section as pre/post processors.
 Pre, Post or both processors can be specified in the yaml.